On the continuous-time limit of the Barab\'asi-Albert random graph: Proofs

-The intervals of this partition have lengths $h_n=1/n$, $n=i,i+1,\dots,i+x-1$.
-See Figure \ref{ScalTime}.
+The intervals of this partition have lengths $h_n=1/n$, $n=i,i+1,\dots,i+x-1$ (see Figure \ref{ScalTime}).

-We introduce the point process $\{\textswab{N}^{1,i}(T)\}_{T\geq0}$, jumping at times $T_i^x$, $x\geq1$, and determined by the following principles: \begin{enumerate} \item At time $T=0$ the process starts with an initial random number of individuals with distribution only asymptotically degenerate on $m$, i.e.
+We introduce the point process $\{\textswab{N}^{1,i}(T)\}_{T\geq0}$, jumping at times $T_i^x$, $x\geq1$, and determined by the following rules: \begin{enumerate} \item At time $T=0$ the process starts with an initial random number of individuals supported on $\{m,m+1,\dots,2m\}$ and with distribution only asymptotically degenerate on $m$, i.e.